Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth - requirements.md

 # Loud Instruments

 The last detail we need to handle is making sure no two loud instruments are scheduled back-to-back.
-Because this is a very simple test case, it will be tempting to look at the students and see where two loud instruments might conflict, like what we did above with Emma and Drew.
+Because this is a very simple test case, it will be tempting to look at the students and see where two loud instruments might conflict, like what we did above with Ella and Drew.
 Do your best to avoid that temptation!
 As the test cases get harder, this will be more challenging and it just is not necessary.
 Instead, only focus on Mrs. Knuth’s availability and add an optional requirement for every pair of back-to-back time slots:

 ```text
 Optional Requirements to Handle Mutual Exclusivity of Back-to-Back Loud Instruments: